Deconstructed Falafel Sandwich Is Our Go-To Lunch

 - 1 Tbsp fresh lemon juice

-- 1 large heirloom tomato sliced into ⅛" thick slices
+- 1 large heirloom tomato, sliced into ⅛-inch thick slices

 Instructions

-- In a small bowl, combine chickpeas and 3 Tbsp red wine vinegar, then mash with the back of a fork until about ⅔ are mashed.
-Add shallot, ¼ cup dill, cumin, 1 teaspoon kosher salt, and ½ teaspoon black pepper, then stir to combine.
+- Season the chickpeas.
+In a small bowl, combine drained chickpeas and 3 Tbsp red wine vinegar, then mash with the back of a fork until about ⅔ are mashed.
+Add thinly sliced shallot, ¼ cup dill, ½ tsp cumin, 1 tsp Kosher salt, and ½ tsp black pepper, then stir to combine.
 Set aside.

-- In another small bowl, combine ½ cup Greek yogurt, ¼ cup chopped mint, ¼ cup dill, and 1 Tbsp lemon juice.
+- Make the yogurt sauce.
+In another small bowl, combine ½ cup Greek yogurt, ¼ cup chopped mint, ¼ cup dill, and 1 Tbsp lemon juice.
 Stir to combine, then set aside.

-- Lay out for slices of bread.
+- Assemble the sandwich.
+Lay out for slices of bread.
 Spread yogurt mixture equally onto each piece.
 On two halves, add a thick layer of mashed chickpeas.
-Top with sliced avocado, cucumbers, and tomatoes, then season each half with ¼ teaspoon kosher salt or a couple pinches of maldon sea salt.
+Top with sliced avocado, cucumbers, and tomatoes, then season each half with ¼ tsp Kosher salt or a couple pinches of flaky sea salt.
 Place remaining slice of bread on top, then slice in half and serve immediately.

 Notes